certainty/madmacs/README.md

 There are a couple of very basic conventions that I have applied.

-1. Global actions, actions that don't work on text or region are bound in the leader map under `C-c`.
-You'll fine a mnemonic grouping.
+1. Global actions that are not already present via the standard `C-x map`, are made available via `C-j`.
+This is a prefix map that can dispatch to other semantic units
-2. Mode specific global actions are made available under the local leader map `C-c m`
+2. Mode specific global actions are made available in the respective major mode map, under the `C-c <letter>` prefix.
-3. Context specific actions (on point, or region, etc.) are usually made available via embark actions.
+3. Going to places and things is handled via the `M-g` prefix (the goto map)

-**Transient menus where possible**
+4. Searching things is handled via the `M-s` prefix (the search map)

-Use `M-o` in any mode that is supported by [casual suite](https://github.com/kickingvegas/casual-suite) to fire up the transient menu.
+5. Context specific actions (on point, or region, etc.) are usually made available via embark actions via `C-.` and `M-.` respectively.

-**The rest is just Emacs**
+6. When I don't use something often, it's not bound to a key necessarily, because I can always `M-x` it and be just fine.

-For the rest just use the normal emacs keybindings.
+This follows Emacs standards to a greater extend while minimizing conflicts.

 ## Usage of LLM / AI to assist programming

 I've enabled and configured GitHub Copilot and GPTel, ready to be used from within Emacs.
 Copilot is used for auto-completion of code, while GPTel is made available to interact in any buffer.

-All AI related functionality is available via `C-c ,` and `C-c .` prefixes.
+All AI related functionality is available via `C-j a c` and `C-j a g` prefixes.

 In addition, there are `embark` actions available for `gptel`, so you can use `C-.` to access them in the given context.